yecril71pl/cpp-docs.pl-pl/docs/c-language/null-characters.md

 ---
 # <a name="null-characters"></a>Znaki Null

-**ANSI 4.9.2** liczbę znaków o wartości null, które można dołączyć do dane zapisywane do strumienia danych binarnych
+**4.9.2 ANSI** Liczba znaków o wartości null, które mogą być dołączane do danych zapisywanych w strumieniu binarnym

-Dowolny ciąg znaków o wartości null można dołączać do strumienia danych binarnych.
+Dowolna liczba znaków null może być dołączana do strumienia binarnego.

-## <a name="see-also"></a>Zobacz także
+## <a name="see-also"></a>Zobacz też

 [Funkcje bibliotek](../c-language/library-functions.md)